ITALY – Rome

 Rome is an incredible city.
 It is a city filled with a sense of eternal greatness.
-I loved the blog post from Thomas that was inspired by our visit to the Roman Forum.

 It seems at every corner you are faced with remnants from the past.
 It is hard to describe the feeling you have walking the streets of Rome for it definitely is a feeling!